 Operating as a limited company

-Plus, once your company name has been registered no one else can use it, which helps to protect your reputation.
+Registering a limited company is quite a formal process, and the company name must be unique.
+Once registered, no one else can use it so this can help protect your company’s name as a brand.
 The only way a sole trader can do a similar thing is if they trademark their name.

 Operating as a sole trader